 Libraries are useful for the following purposes:

 Suppose you want to build a library containing shared sprites and tile sources.
 You start by setting up a new project.
 Decide what folders you want to share from the project and add the names of those folders to the include_dirs property in the Project settings.
 If you want to list more than one folder, separate the names with spaces:

 Before we can add this library to another project we need to a way to locate the library.

-It is recommend to always depends on a specific release of a library project instead of on the master branch.
+It is recommend to always depend on a specific release of a library project instead of on the master branch.
 This way it is up to you as a developer to decide when to incorporate changes from a library project as opposed to always getting the latest (and potentially breaking) changes from the master branch of a library project.